 - Find it difficult to wait their turn; interrupt others

-Stimulant medication is effective in most cases to help reduce (often dramatically) the signs and symptoms of ADHD.
+Stimulant medication is effective in most cases to help reduce (often dramatically) the signs of ADHD.
 Psychotherapy (which may include Cognitive-Behavioural Therapy) is employed to help improve time management and organizational skills, develop more effective problem-solving strategies, and enhance self-esteem.

 Autism Spectrum Disorder

-Autism Spectrum Disorder (ASD) is a neurological disorder that covers a broad array of symptoms.
+Autism Spectrum Disorder (ASD) is a neurological disorder that covers a broad array of signs.
 Individuals with high-functioning Autism (previously known as Asperger’s Syndrome) often have unusually strong, narrow interests and average-to-superior intellectual functioning.
 Few students with ASD will self-identify.
 Of those who do, not all will require formal classroom accommodations.
 Individuals with ASD are most comfortable with predictable routines.
 Conversely, they may be quite disturbed by changes in familiar and expected routines, whether inside or outside the classroom.
 Students with ASD may exhibit deficits in language and communication, social interactions, and/or behaviour.
 Common characteristics of individuals with ASD are:

 - Interrupts the speaker; attempts to monopolize conversation